-Bina has a professional background in the development sector, where she has worked extensively with international NGOs, community organisations and governments in multiple countries.
+Bina has a professional background of over a decade in the development sector, where she has worked extensively with international NGOs, community organisations and governments in multiple countries.
 Her professional roles have included project management, as well as research and evaluation consultancies.